maxaeon/EQ-bench/docs/persisting_constructs.md

 for uploads.
 The public website reads the same database using the `SUPABASE_URL` and `SUPABASE_ANON_KEY` variables injected at build time.
 See the [GitHub documentation on encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) for how to configure these values.
+The deployment workflow inserts them into docs/env.js so that the website's CRUD functions can talk to Supabase.

 Each record includes an `axes` field listing the relevant SERA skills (e.g., `"sense, explain"`).
 Pages like `sense.html` filter constructs by reading